I am providing service to my Church as a member of a team.

 Is there something wrong with me?
 I am sure that I am not unlikeable.
 Perhaps there is something wrong with them, my secret pals, or something about me that brings out the devil in them.

 In what will be my final year of participation in this secret pal knock-up system, I have received nothing from my secret pal all year.
 In retrospect, perhaps I should have addressed my issue with the director who knew everyone's match-ups.
-I am anticipating that at the final meeting I will receive a huge basket of goodies, making up for the lack.
-But, one by one, happy team members connect with their secret pal revelations while I wait in expectation.
-My expectation ends in nothingness.
+However, I was still anticipating that at the final meeting I would receive a huge basket of goodies, making up for the lack.
+But, one by one, happy team members connected with their secret pal revelations while I waited in expectation.
+My expectation ended in nothingness.

-The following year I still serve in the group, but when the question is asked of each team member, do you want to be a secret pal?, I decline.
-Now, to everyone I look selfish, but in reality, I am giving it back to myself, keeping the equality.
+The following year I still served in the group, but when the question was asked of each team member, do you want to be a secret pal?, I declined.
+Now, to everyone I looked selfish, but in reality, I was giving it back to myself, keeping the equality.

-It will be the ongoing journey of trying to make this work, reconnecting, then disconnecting again from the facade.
+It will be the ongoing journey of trying to make this work, reconnecting, then disconnecting again from this facade.

-It will be the ongoing journey of trying to make this work, reconnecting, then disconnecting again from the facade.
+It will be the ongoing journey of trying to make this work, reconnecting, then disconnecting again from this facade.

 Posting soon: Revisiting Secret Pal